jingyitang826/rfid-cocktail-bot/README.md

 ## Overview

-`rfid-cocktail-bot` is a smart, interactive cocktail ordering system that integrates RFID token-based ingredient selection, LED-based information displays, a JavaScript server, and a UR cobot for automated drink delivery.
+`rfid-cocktail-bot` is a smart, interactive cocktail ordering system that integrates RFID token-based ingredient selection, an ESP32 based Ordering and Pick-Up Station, a JavaScript server, and a UR cobot for automated drink delivery.
 The system logic is orchestrated via the CPEE process engine.

 ## System Architecture